digital-asset/daml/docs/source/json-api/index.rst

 Under "Verify Signature", put ``secret`` as the secret (_not_ base64 encoded); that is the hardcoded secret for testing.

-Then the "Encoded" box should have your token; set HTTP header ``Authorization: Bearer copy-paste-token-here`` for normal requests, and add the subprotocols ``jwt.token.copy-paste-token-here`` and ``daml.ws.auth`` for WebSockets requests.
+Then the "Encoded" box should have your **token**, ready for passing to the service as described in the following sections.

-Here are two tokens you can use for testing:
+Alternatively, here are two tokens you can use for testing:

 - ``{"https://daml.com/ledger-api": {"ledgerId": "MyLedger", "applicationId": "foobar", "actAs": ["Alice"]}}`` ``eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJodHRwczovL2RhbWwuY29tL2xlZGdlci1hcGkiOnsibGVkZ2VySWQiOiJNeUxlZGdlciIsImFwcGxpY2F0aW9uSWQiOiJmb29iYXIiLCJhY3RBcyI6WyJBbGljZSJdfX0.VdDI96mw5hrfM5ZNxLyetSVwcD7XtLT4dIdHIOa9lcU``